- How to avoid overhiring and under-hiring at your business.

 - “Tell me what you do that makes the biggest impact on the organization in your current job.”
 This focuses on key motivators.

-- “Tell me about a time you feel a boss treated you unfairly.”
+- “Tell me about a time you feel a boss mistreated you.”
 This focuses on accountability and honesty.
-Unless their work experience is very skimpy, they will have been subject to an unfair boss and should be frank and confident enough to talk about it.
+Unless their work experience is very skimpy, they will have been subject to an unfair boss and should be frank and confident enough to discuss it.